Nominate your Young Readers

-Meadowhall has launched a quest to find and reward a young reading hero from Sheffield, who has gnoe above and beyond to inspire or help others through books.
+Meadowhall has launched a quest to find and reward a young reading hero from Sheffield, who has gone above and beyond to inspire or help others through books.

 Parents, guardians, teachers, families and friends in Sheffield are being asked to nominate a child under the age of 12 who they think has used reading to positively benefit others.